 In recent years, Vanuatu faced several natural disasters, such as Tropical Cyclone Pam and volcanic eruptions (Ambae, Ambrym, Tanna).
-Given the increasing risk from disasters, there is a need for a Disaster Risk Reduction framework and for the harmonization of policies at national-, sectoral-, and provicial levels.
-This will enable the Government of Vanuatu to reduce the underlying drivers of disater risk, and take effective action as early as possible after a disaster.
+Given the increasing risk from disasters, there is a need for a Disaster Risk Reduction framework and for the harmonization of policies at national-, sectoral-, and provincial levels.
+This helps the Government of Vanuatu to reduce the underlying drivers of disaster risk, and take effective action as early as possible after a disaster.

 This ACP-EU NDRR project is providing technical assistance to relevant Ministries and agencies to strengthen selected national DRM policies and strategies, leading to the enhanced capacity for the implementation and prioritization of DRM programs.

 Component 1: Mainstreaming DRM Policies and Strategies in Sectoral Development Planning.

 Activities under this component provide technical and analytical support to help the government make informed decisions about strengthening resilient development policies.
 The project assists the government in analyzing current policies and strategies and identify areas where strengthening and harmonization of policies is needed for effective DRM, in particular for risk reduction.

 Component 2: Resilient Recovery

-Activities under this component support policy dialogue and technical input for an overarching "Disaster Recovery Framework".
-Such a Disaster Recovery Framework offers policy- and strategic guidance for the preparation and implementation of post-disaster recovery measures and "build back better" measures, as well as for releasing, accessing and implementing sources of post-disaster finance.
+Activities under this component support policy dialogue and technical input for an overarching "Disaster Recovery Framework" (DRF).
+This DRF offers policy- and strategic guidance for the preparation and implementation of post-disaster recovery measures and "build back better" measures, as well as for releasing, accessing and implementing sources of post-disaster finance.

 Partnerships and Coordination

 The project is implemented in close collaboration with the Office of the Prime Minister of Vanuatu and its Department of Strategic Planning, Policy, and Aid Coordination, the Ministry of Finance and Economic Management, and the Ministry of Climate Change and Natural Disasters.